 bash: gotosoluspkgs: command not found

-This is because a bug was fixed recently in this PR
+This is because a bug was fixed in this PR

 New users created after this change will have the scripts sourced normally.